CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-4/Sprint-4/Self-paced/1_Contract Management and Problem Resolution.md

 Your initial post must include:

-1. Case Study Selection and Analysis (300-400 words)
+1. **Case Study Selection and Analysis (300–400 words)**

-   * Clearly identify which case study you selected and why.
+   - Clearly identify which case study you selected and why.

-   * Summarize the key acquisition failures and their root causes.
+   - Summarize the key acquisition failures and their root causes.

-   * Connect these failures to broader patterns in federal IT acquisition.
+   - Connect these failures to broader patterns in federal IT acquisition.

-2. Question Responses (200-250 words each)
+2. **Question Responses (200–250 words each)**

-   * Address all three questions with specific, actionable recommendations.
+   - Address all three questions with specific, actionable recommendations.

-   * Include at least one concrete example of contract language, evaluation criteria, or oversight procedure.
+   - Include at least one concrete example of contract language, evaluation criteria, or oversight procedure.

-   * Reference concepts and practices learned throughout the DITAP course.
+   - Reference concepts and practices learned throughout the DITAP course.

 **Peer Engagement Requirements (Due: One week after initial posts)**